PBO-Tools/DayZ-PBO-Obfuscator/README.md

     </a>
 </p>

 PBO Tools is a free and user-friendly obfuscation suite, specially crafted for DayZ and ARMA.
-It simplifies the obfuscation process, making it accessible to all users, regardless of their experience level.
+It simplifies the PBO obfuscation process, making it accessible to all users, regardless of their experience level.

 We offer a professional edition subscription with advanced features such as an enhanced obfuscation model, automated code obfuscation, model binning, and more.
 This subscription is ideal for users looking for advanced obfuscation capabilities. <br><br>To purchase a subscription, please visit https://pbo.tools.